shamimBJIT/ccontrol/README.md

 # Client control

-CRM Personalizado en Plugin para WordPress.
-Este plugin genera factura / presupuesto y lleva un control de los clientes que voy recibiendo en mi emprendimiento.
+Custom CRM Plugin for WordPress.
+This plugin generates an invoice/estimate and keeps track of the clients that I receive in my business.

-Autogenera un PDF con las lineas que necesito para desarrollar una negociación con algun cliente.
-Ademas de enviarlo directamente a mi correo o al correo de mi elección.
+It autogenerates a PDF with the lines I need to develop a negotiation with a client.
+In addition to sending it directly to my email or the email of my choice.
-## Tecnologías
+## Technologies

-**Cliente:** Javascript.
+**Client:** Javascript.

-**Server:** PHP - setasign/TFPFD - setasign/fpdf
+**Server:** PHP - setasign/TPFFD - setasign/fpdf
-## Instalación
+## Installation

-Instala este plugin dentro del menu plugins de WordPress.
+Install this plugin within the WordPress plugins menu.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)